awslabs/data-solutions-framework-on-aws/framework/src/consumption/README.md

 1. Create an IAM role with a trust relationship of `redshift.amazonaws.com`.
 2. Attach policy/permissions to the role to give it access to specific AWS services.
-3. Attach the role to the Redshift Serverless Namespace
+3. Configure the role when creating the Redshift Serverless Namespace
-4. Run the relevant command referencing the attached IAM role via its ARN (or the `default` keyword if a default IAM role is configured)
+4. Run the relevant SQL command referencing the attached IAM role via its ARN (or the `default` keyword if a default IAM role is configured)

 [example default IAM role configuration](./examples/redshift-serverless-namespace-roles.lit.ts)

 [//]: # (consumption.redshift-serverless-workgroup)
 # RedshiftServerlessWorkgroup

-A [Redshift Serverless Workgroup](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-workgroup-namespace.html) with auto creation of Namespace and VPC.
+A [Redshift Serverless Workgroup](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-workgroup-namespace.html) with helpers method for Redshift administration.

 ## Overview
 `RedshiftServerlessWorkgroup` is a [Redshift Serverless Workgroup](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-workgroup-namespace.html) with the following options/capabilities:
-- Custom resource to allow data access, data initialization, and bootstrapping of the database.
+- Deployed in a VPC in private subnets.
+The network configuation can be customized.
+- Provide helper methods for running SQL commands via the Redshift Data API.
+Commands can be custom or predefined for common administration tasks like creating and granting roles.
-- Initialize data catalog integration with auto crawling.
+- Initialize a Glue Data Catalog integration with auto crawling via Glue Crawlers.
 This would allow tables in Redshift Serverless to appear in the [Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/catalog-and-crawler.html) for the purposes of discovery and integration.

 ## Usage